-Painful facet joints in your spine may be soothed by injecting a steroid medication into the affected joints, a procedure called facet joint injection.
+Painful facet joints in your spine may be soothed by injecting a steroid medication into the affected joints, which is a procedure called facet joint injection.
 Facet joint injections can also help confirm a diagnosis of a facet joint dysfunction.

-Next, your doctor will treat the skin and tissue around the facet joint with a numbing agent.
+Next, your doctor will treat your skin and tissue around the facet joint that is the suspected source of your pain with a numbing agent.

-Once the needle is in the correct location, your doctor will begin to slowly inject a mixture of anesthetic, such as lidocaine, and anti-inflammatory medication, such as cortisone, into your joint.
+Once the needle is in the correct location, your doctor will begin to slowly inject a mixture of anesthetic, such as lidocaine, and anti-inflammatory medication, such as cortisone, into your facet joint.

 If the suspected facet joint is the source of your pain, you will notice immediate pain relief after the procedure is over.

 Risks and complications associated with facet joint injections

 Like any medical procedure, there are potential risks and complications associated with facet joint injections.
 While rare, these include: